 As standard, the hook’s size should depend on the type of fish you’re aiming to catch.
 A hook should be small enough to fit in the mouth of the fish but not so small that it easily slips away.
 Hooks with barbs are useful for powerful fish that thrash and flail when hooked.

 Weights should be heavy enough to withstand currents and tides without being so heavy that it adds to the difficulty of bringing in a fish by hand.
-Weights should be placed on the line somewhere above the bait.
+Be sure to place the weights above the bait by at least a few centimeters.

 Lures or Live-Bait

-Jigging is the most common method for handlining, and the jigs can be used with live-bait, cut-bait, or a variety of artificial baits.
+Jigging is the most common method for handlining, and the jigs work with live bait, cut bait, and a variety of artificial baits.

 Lures are more challenging to use, although they’re a great option when drifting or handlining into a bit of current.
 Bait for specific species will remain the same with handline fishing – it’s mostly just the technique that changes.